projectara/greybus-spec/source/bridged_phy.rst

 Greybus GPIO Line Count Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus GPIO line count operation allows the AP to determine how many GPIO lines are implemented by the GPIO controller.
+The Greybus GPIO line count operation allows the requestor to determine how many GPIO lines are implemented by the GPIO controller.

 Greybus GPIO Line Count Request
 """""""""""""""""""""""""""""""